-Despite critical acclaim, years of work, and literally every penny I had, plus another 650,000 pennies that I didn’t have, and every penny I’ve earned since then, very few people even know Falling Uphill exists.
-If you enjoyed re-living the adventure, and re-imagining life, please help spread the word.
+Despite critical acclaim, years of work, and literally every penny I had, very few people know Falling Uphill exists.
+So, if you enjoyed re-living the adventure, and re-imagining life, please help spread the word.

 - #3.
 Gift.
-Give your friends “Falling Uphill” as a real-life example of how to create real hope and change in yourself and therefore the world.
-Or request your local library order a copy.
+Give your friends "Falling Uphill" as a real-life example of how to create hope and change in yourself and therefore the world.

 - #4.
 Join our newsletter.
 We send out updates about 3 times a year.